omar-florez/scratch_mlp/docs/ReadMe.md

----
-layout: page
-title: One LEGO at a time&#58; Explaining the Math of How Neural Networks Learn
-tagline:
-description: Tutorial on back-propagation
----

 >A **neural network** is a clever arrangement of linear and non-linear modules.
 When we choose and connect them wisely, we have a powerful tool to approximate any mathematical function.
 For example one that **separates classes with a non-linear